martinscheffler/qtentity/README.md

 QtEntity
 ========

-QtEntity is a component entity system built on the Qt framework.
+QtEntity is a component entity system object system for games and simulations.
+It .
 It helps in the creation of games, simulation systems or other applications that need to handle dynamic data in a flexible way.
 Game objects are composed from components in a flexible and efficient way.